ahashim/critter/README.md

 ## Core concepts

-Given the advertising and data-mining middlemen of traditional digital content, the emerging NFT market for said content, and the crypto startups merely mimicking the same old dynamics, Critter was born.
+Given the advertising and data-mining middlemen of traditional digital content, and the emerging NFT market for said content, Critter was born.

 Utilizing ownership fundamentals and financial incentives, Critter consolidates the full content pipeline – creation, virality, and reward.
 Through that